|Capt. Joseph Anthony

 The POWs were taken to the Davao Penal Colony, where they were housed in eight barracks that were about 148 feet long and about 16 feet wide.
 A four foot wide aisle ran down the center of each barracks.
 In each barracks, were eighteen bays.
 Twelve POWs shared a bay.
 216 POWs lived in each barracks.
 Four cages were later put in a bay.
 Each cage held two POWs.

 The camp discipline was poor and the American commanding officer changed frequently.
 The junior officers refused to take orders from the senior officers.
 Soon, the enlisted men spoke anyway they wanted to, to the officers.
 The situation improved because all majority of POWs realized that discipline was needed to survive.

 At first, the work details were not guarded.
-The POWs plowed, planted, and harvested the crops.
-The sick POWs made baskets.
+The POWs plowed, planted, and harvested the crops, while the sick POWs made baskets.
 In April 1943, the POWs working conditions varied.
-Those working the rice fields received the worst treatment.
-They were beaten for not meeting quotas, misunderstandings between the POWs and guards, and a translator who could not be trusted to tell the truth.
+Those working the rice fields received the worst treatment and were beaten for not meeting quotas.
+There were frequent misunderstandings between the POWs and guards, many caused by a translator who could not be trusted to tell the truth.

 Many of the POWs became ill with what was called, "Rice Sickness".
 This illness was caused by a POW cutting his foot or leg on a rice stalk.
 The POW developed a rash and suffered from severe swelling.
 If a POW bruised himself, the bruise developed into a ulcer.
 Most, if not all the prisoners, suffered from malaria.